5cover/portfolio/doc/scratch.md

 Est-ce que ce serait pas mieu de le faire manuellement?
 Comme ça on évit tout faux positif.
 Et puis on peut choisir si on autorise une tooltip ou non.

 Oui peut-être bien qu'il faudrait le faire manuellement.

-## Put colors in separate rulesets

-Because we don't know where the element is, we don't know if we should use lvl1, 2 or 3.
-So the site looks a bit inconsistent.
-We can use selectors like `main > * > *` for lvl2? i don't know we'll see.
-We're kind of in an emergency right now.

-What is the meaning of `main * *` ?
-What is the difference with `main > * > *`?

-Maybe we could have a class, something like `.new-lvl`.
-So our selector would be like `main .new-lvl .new-lvl .new-lvl`

-## Fix project content

-### tell more in story